-The Citizens Advisory Committee (CAC) is asked to:
+The Citizens' Advisory Committee (CAC) is asked to:

-- Provide advisory input to the CMAP Board on proposed regional plans and policies. - Provide the CMAP Board with guidance that conveys residents' perspectives. - Make recommendations regarding the CMAP Public Participation Plan. - Provide feedback regarding the effectiveness of CMAP outreach and engagement strategies. - Promote public awareness of CMAP plans and programs, encouraging participation by citizens and other interested parties. - Assist in dissemination of public information and related materials outreach - the task of identifying participants across multiple demographic sectors;
+- Provide advisory input to the CMAP Board on proposed regional plans and policies. - Provide the CMAP Board with guidance that conveys residents' perspectives. - Make recommendations regarding the CMAP Public Participation Plan. - Provide feedback regarding the effectiveness of CMAP outreach and engagement strategies. - Promote public awareness of CMAP plans and programs, encouraging participation by citizens and other interested parties. - Assist in dissemination of public information and related materials.

-3.3 Public Involvement Goals
+3.3 Public Participation Goals

-CMAP has established a set of goals around three areas of Public Involvement:
+CMAP has established a set of goals around three areas of Public Participation: